 Table A.3 (f) below shows examples of infrastructure data that is currently available on the GIS system and MANZI.
-Although many gaps still exist in the infrastructure information ZDM is working on getting all information gaps systematically updated.
+Although many gaps still exist in the infrastructure information, ZDM has been systematically updating its infrastructure details and eliminating data gaps.
+This process involves both feature as well as attribute data, and will support the asset management system initiative of ZDM which is currently in development

-Table A.3 (f): Summary of infrastructure components available on MANZI system
+Table A.3 (f): Summary of infrastructure components available the ZDM GIS